 We did not know at the time that even the venue fit in with Scottish traditions regarding making a vow.
 The Scots believed that any oath made near stone or water would make them more binding.
 Making a vow near both, the fountain in the middle and surrounded by stone walls, according to Scottish lore our vows were doubly binding.

 What traditions are easy to incorporate into a wedding day?
-First, I began with a well known wedding rhyme, I made sure I had my something old, something new, something borrowed, something blue, AND a lucky sixpence for my shoe.
+First, I began with a well-known wedding rhyme— I made sure I had something old, something new, something borrowed, something blue, AND a lucky sixpence for my shoe.

 The something new is a symbol of optimism and hope for the future the newlyweds will have together.
-For my something new I wore a garter that was fashioned from my husband's family tartan that I found on this website.
+For my something new I wore a garter that was fashioned from my husband's family tartan.

-Something borrowed is to usually an item from a happily married family member or friend.
+Something borrowed is usually an item from a happily married family member or friend.
 The intention is that their good fortune will carry over to the new couple.
-My something borrowed was a pearl necklace, bracelet and a matching set of earrings borrowed from my mother-in-law.
+My something borrowed was a pearl necklace, bracelet, and a matching set of earrings borrowed from my mother-in-law.

 Something blue is to represent love, modesty, purity, and fidelity.
-I wore blue shoes as my something blue but if I had found this site before buying my blue shoes I would have worn shoes from this site!
+I wore blue shoes as my something blue (but if I had found this site before buying my blue shoes I would have worn shoes from this site!)
 Tartan heels in your family's tartan?
 An amazing addition to a Scottish wedding!
-And with the blue in the Gunn tartan I would have still have my something blue in my shoes.
+And with the blue in the Gunn tartan, I would have still had my something blue in my shoes.

 Having an outside wedding can be scary for a bride, however in Scottish lore a little rain is seen as something good.
 We were lucky enough to be caught in a skarrach, or a light rain shower, during our vows.
 This is seen as good luck as long as everything runs on time and it is not permitted to ruin the day.
 To have things run smoothly despite the rain shows that the couple works well together and that the union will last.
 Some things you can't plan so make the best of the obstacles and remember that even a rainy wedding day is special.